Van Gerwen claims third World Matchplay title

 There was an electric atmosphere in the Empress Ballroom for this highly anticipated match-up and it was the 2021 world champion Price who raced off to lead 4-0.

-Van Gerwen stepped it up a gear in the fifth leg and produced a 10-darter to get on the board and a 160 checkout in the seventh leg.
+The fourth seed Van Gerwen stepped it up a gear in the fifth leg and produced a 10-darter to get on the board and a 160 checkout in the seventh leg.

-However six missed doubles cost the fourth seed the chance to level the match in the eighth leg and the Welshman took advantage to extend his lead.
+However six missed doubles cost Van Gerwen the chance to level the match in the eighth leg and the Welshman took advantage to extend his lead.

-Second seed Price was fired up and his trademark roar reverberated around the Winter Gardens as he took his chances on the doubles to keep the upper hand.
+Second seed Price, who was aiming to become the first Welshman to win the title, was fired up and his trademark roar reverberated around the Winter Gardens as he took his chances on the doubles to keep the upper hand.

-Price missed five doubles in the 21st leg and the Premier League of Darts champion Van Gerwen capitalised to break throw and then levelled the match for the first time at 12-12.
+Price, the new world number one, missed five doubles in the 21st leg and the Premier League of Darts champion Van Gerwen capitalised to break throw and then levelled the match for the first time at 12-12.

 There were more ear-splitting roars from the three-time Grand Slam champion Price as he held his throw and regained his advantage but Van Gerwen, in his fourth World Matchplay final, battled back and took the lead for the first time in the 29th leg with a 130 checkout.